fabio-looker/fabio-looker.github.io/_posts/2019-03-18-bigquery-machine-learning-for-renewal-prediction.md

 Now?
 New predictions happen automatically, retraining happens automatically, and running a new model is just a page refresh.

 And not only does automatic mean less strife for me, it means I can now do more - like create multiple predictive scores based on different feature sets to help business users understand different facets of a customer's health.
-Maybe a customers is "yellow" overall, but "green" in terms of communication & contact, but "yellow" in terms of product usage & adoption - now that's actionable.
+Maybe a customer is "yellow" overall, but "green" in terms of communication & contact, but "yellow" in terms of product usage & adoption - now that's actionable.

 But, I digress - Let's see the (surprisingly short) setup in LookML!